News Letter Sign Up

 Trip To Temples offers Char Dham Yatra by road tour packages ex Haridwar (9 nights and 10 days) and ex Delhi (11 nights and 12 days).
 We also offer different by-road tour packages for the Do Dham Yatra, only the Kedarnath Yatra, and the Kedarnath with Tungnath Yatra.

-How do I go on Chardham Yatra by helicopter?
+How do I go on Chota Chardham Yatra by Helicopter?

 The Char Dham Yatra by Helicopter can be completed in about 4 to 5 days.
 The Jolly Grant International Airport in Dehradun is the nearest airport to the sacred Char Dham.
 Helicopter service to Char Dham starts from Sahastradhara Helipad in Dehradun.
 The Kharsali helipad is the nearest helipad to Yamunotri Dham, from where it is a trek of about 6 km to reach the Yamunotri Temple.
 The Harsil Helipad is the nearest helipad to Gangotri Temple, located at a drive of 25 km from the temple.
 Sersi, Phata,and Guptkashi are the nearest helipads from which one can get shuttle service to Kedarnath Dham.
 The helipad in Badrinath Dham is located in close proximity, about 1 km from the Badrinath temple.